 The tallest mountain in Florida would barely count as molehill in many other states.
 But Sugarloaf Mountain offers a rare, scenic view of the surrounding landscape.
-On a cool morning with fog in in valleys, you might forget for a moment that you’re in Florida!
+You might forget for a moment that you’re in Florida!

 Deep in a forgotten scrub forest, this 10-mile stretch of red-brick road once saw a steady stream of ‘Tin Can Tourists’ in Model-T Fords from as far away as Chicago to the exotic, tropical wilderness of Florida.